TAP-GGC/Foe/README.md

 ### Workshop 1 and 2 via Repo
 1. To start the install your own version this Foes Workshop please click this link to install Git if you do not have it or are unsure: [Install Git](https://github.com/TAP-GGC/Foe/blob/main/Documents/Installation%20Instructions/Install%20Git.pdf)
-2. To get a copy of Foes please click this link: [Clone Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)
+2. To get a copy of Foes please click this link: [Clone Repository](https://github.com/TAP-GGC/Foe/blob/main/Documents/Installation%20Instructions/Install%20Foes.pdf)
-3. On the webpage there will be three buttons to choose your operating system.
-Click either Mac, Windows, or Linux.
-Keep the Web browser option and scroll to the second header entitled "Cloning a repository" and follow the instructions underneath that header only.
-4. Once it's finished cloning, open your IDE and open the new folder.
-5. To retrieve the proper workshop instructions, open your file explorer and find your copy of Foes.
-6. Navigate to the Documents Folder and open the folder called Repo Workshop Instructions.
-There you should see two PDF documents.
-7. To complete Workshop 1, open and follow the PDF document "Foes-Repo-Workshop1".
-8. After completing Workshop 2, open and follow the PDF document "Foes-Repo-Workshop2".
+3. Once you have your copy open your folder in your coding enviroment (IDE) for example Visual Studio Code or IntelliJ.